Tyne (1807 ship): EIC voyage (1810–1811)

 On 16 March 1810 the EIC accepted John Locke's tender of Tyne for one voyage at a rate of £38 10s 0d per ton, for 480 tons.

 Captain Robert Brooks sailed Tyne from Portsmouth on 9 June 1810 bound for Bengal and Madras.
 She reached Madeira on 26 June and arrived at Saugor on 8 December.
 Homeward bound, she left Bengal on 8 February 1811 and on 27 February arrived at Madras.
 From there she reached St Helena on 16 June and arrived at the Downs on 30 August.

+In 1813 the EIC had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Tyne's owners applied for a licence to sail east of the Cape of Good Hope.
+They applied on 12 June 1816, and received the licence on 17 June.

 Convict voyage (1818–1819)

 In 1818 Tyne's master was C. Bell, her owner J. Locke, changing to Parker, and her trade London—Batavia, changing to London—Botany Bay.

 Captain Casey Bell sailed Tyne from Ireland.
 She arrived at Port Jackson on 4 January 1819.
-She embarked 180 male convicts, of whom one died en route.
+She had embarked 180 male convicts, of whom one died en route.
 One officer and 29 rank-and-file of the 84th Regiment of Foot provided the guard.

 Thereafter she traded to the Far East under a license from the EIC.
 In 1823 Tyne was almost rebuilt.